PavelLoparev/connector/README.md

   # You can omit "type" parameter and it will be
   # "permanent" by default.
   type: 0
+  # Connection weight.
+You can omit "weight" parameter and it will be
+  # "0" by default.
+  weight: 1

   # You can define as many connections as you want.
   ...